HOME > Laboratories

 Three-dimensional protein structure brings us a deeper insight into the biological function.
 X-ray crystallography is the best method to determine atomic coordinates of protein molecules.
 The main aim of our group is the X-ray structure determination of the biological macromolecular assemblies including membrane protein complexes, in order to elucidate the molecular mechanism of the highly organized biological processes at atomic level.

-Crystal Structure of the cytochrome b6f complex
+Crystal Structure of the dynein motor domain

-Home Page: http://www.protein.osaka-u.ac.jp/crystallography/
+Home Page: http://www.protein.osaka-u.ac.jp/crystallography/LabHP/en/

 Supramolecular Crystallography